windows-2048/windows-2048.github.io/index.md

   es: /es/
   pt: /pt/

-title: windows-2048 | Home
+title: "windows-2048 | Home"
-description: Developer of The Fastest Mouse Clicker for Windows PC that achieves 100000 clicks per second
+description: "Developer of The Fastest Mouse Clicker for Windows PC, a software testing app that achieves 100000 clicks per second using arrays in Win32 SendInput() API"
-description_rich: Developer of The Fastest Mouse Clicker for Windows PC that achieves 100000 clicks per second
+description_rich: "Developer of The Fastest Mouse Clicker for Windows PC, a software testing app that achieves 100000 clicks per second using arrays in Win32 SendInput() API"
 ---

 ## {{ page.title | default: site.t['title'][page.lang] }}